magenta-aps/osdatascanner/docs/architecture/pipeline.md

 ### Explorer

+The first stage of the pipeline is the explorer which starts out by consuming a `ScanSpecMessage` from RabbitMQ.
+This message contains a specification for the scanner jobs with the type of the data source that needs to be scanned.

+Then all scannable content from a source is fetched.
+Depending on whether the content is a "nested source" (i.e. contains other content, like a directory) then a new `ScanSpecMessage` with the "nested source" is enqueued in RabbitMQ or a `ConversionMessage` with the content is enqueued and sent to the worker.
+Should a conversion fail, a `ProblemMessage` is enqueued.

+Finally, no matter the outcome of the above, a `StatusMessage` describing the progression of the scanner job is enqueued and sent to the status collector.

 ![UML Sequence Diagram of Explorer Stage](./os2ds_sequence_explorer.svg)

 ### Worker

+The worker used to be four separate stages and as such is quite a bit more complicated than the other stages.
+To reduce the traffic and workload on RabbitMQ, these four stages were combined into a single unit to eliminate any unnecessary messages.
+That is, enqueueing messages to RabbitMQ may be bypassed if the target stage is a substage of the worker process, so not all messages actually go through the message broker.
+As such, words like "enqueued" and "consumed" should be interpreted as maybe for all substages of the worker stage.

 ![UML Sequence Diagram of Worker Stage](./os2ds_sequence_worker.svg)

+#### Processor

+The processor is in charge of converting whatever incoming data to a format that the remaining stages of the engine can work with, which is typically in the form of text.

+For each type of content there is an appropriate conversion to a desired output format which is run on that content.
+If the conversion yields a new "nested source" then a `ScanSpecmessage` which is sent to the explorer.
+Otherwise if the conversion yields a desired output format, then a `RepresentationMessage` is passed to the matcher.
+If the conversion fails, two things happen: a `ProblemMessage` is emitted and a `CheckupMessage` is sent to the checkup collector, so that the content can be revisited some time in the future.

+#### Explorer

+This is an internalised clone of the explorer stage from earlier and does essentially the same thing, except that `ScanSpecMessage`s are rerouted to itself instead of utilizing RabbitMQ.

+#### Matcher

+Once the content has been converted into a workable representation by the processor, the actual scanning can take place.
+This is the responsibility of the matcher.

+First, a `RepresentationMessage` is consumed, which contains a scannable representation of the content, that the matcher can then apply an accompaning `Rule` to it until a conclusion is reached..
+Once a conclusion is reached, a `MatchesMessage` is enqueued and sent to the exporter, a `HandlesMessage` is sent to the tagger and a `CheckupMessage` is sent to the checkup collector.

+However, the matcher may not be able to reach a conclusion either because it encountered an error, in which case both a `ProblemMessage` and a `CheckupMessage` is emitted, or because the current representation might need further conversion.

+#### Tagger

+The tagger is responsible for extracting relevant metadata about the scanned content to be presented to the user.

+Upon receiving a `HandlesMessage`, the tagger applies the appropriate handler to extract the relevant metadata from the content and enqueues a `MetadataMessage` that is sent to the exporter.

+Of cause, the extraction might fail in which case a `ProblemMessage` is enqueued in RabbitMQ.

 ### Exporter

+The exporter is the final stage of the pipeline before the data leaves the engine.
+Inside the engine space, everything is processed in memory, which means that no trails of sensitive information or even breadcrumbs thereof is left behind.

+However, outside the engine results from a scanner job needs persistent storage for future presentation to the user.
+If a result contains a match involving sensitive information, this information would then be stored persistently in disk, where it might be vulnerable if forgotten and left behind.

+The job of the exporter is to compile `MetadataMessage`s, `MatchesMessage`s and `ProblemMessage`s into a uniform `ResultMessage`s, which are censored in case of matches involving sensitive information.

 ![UML Sequence Diagram of Exporter Stage](./os2ds_sequence_exporter.svg)

 ### Checkup Collector

+Sometimes, some of the content to be scanned is not available, errors occur while processing it or the content matches against one of the applied rules.
+In any case, the scanning of the content resulted in some kind of state that warrents revisiting it in the future to scan it again and see if said state has changed.

+This concept is called a checkup.
+Once a worker determines that a checkup is required for some content, it emits a `CheckupMessage` which is then consumed by this stage, the checkup collector.

 ![UML Sequence Diagram of Checkup Collector](./os2ds_sequence_checkup_collector.svg)